FTC Report: A Roadmap for Future Success?

 Finally, the commission fires a shot across the bow at data brokers, an industry whose business model is actually built on the violation of consumer privacy.
 These companies scour public government records, scrape social networking sites, and buy marketing data in order to create profiles on every American.
 They are the backbone of a flawed background check industry and also provide much of the information that is shared with those targeting online behavior and the government.
 The FTC calls for them to take new self-regulatory measures and would like to see special legislation to regulate them (as would the ACLU).

-The FTC has crafted a roadmap to success on consumer privacy — now it's up to Congress to follow the directions.
-You can encourage them by taking action here.
+The FTC has crafted a roadmap to success on consumer privacy — now it’s up to Congress to follow the directions.

 Learn more about consumer privacy: Sign up for breaking news alerts, follow us on Twitter, and like us on Facebook.